TausifAnsari/ChatSQL/readme.md

 Welcome to the GitHub repository for our tutorial on building a natural language SQL chatbot using GPT-4!
 This project guides you through the development of a chatbot that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
 It utilizes the power of OpenAI's GPT-4 model, integrated with a Streamlit GUI for an enhanced interaction experience.

-🟡 This repository serves as supporting material for the [YouTube video tutorial](https://youtu.be/YqqRkuizNN4).

 ## Features
 - **Natural Language Processing**: Uses GPT-4 to interpret and respond to user queries in natural language.